 So, how can you spot an independent financial adviser?
 According to Brammall, you just need to ask two questions:

 - Who are your shareholders?
 If any of the shareholders of the adviser’s firm are product manufacturers, then the adviser is not independent.

 - Do any of your fee options contain a percentage?
 Brammall says that if a payment structure is linked to a transaction, then you should cross the adviser off your list.

-Note: The Corporations Act definition of ‘independence’ permits asset-based fees, which are percentage-based fees/
+Note: The majority of advisers believe that the Corporations Act definition of ‘independence’ permits asset-based fees, which are percentage-based fees.

-I have a final question for Daniel Brammall: where can SuperGuide readers find this rare species of independent financial adviser?
+I had a final question for Daniel Brammall: where can SuperGuide readers find this rare species of independent financial adviser?

 “Naturally, all members of the IFAAA have the Gold Standard of Independence (visit www.ifaaa.com.au for more details).
 For non-IFAAA financial advisers, you really need to determine for yourself whether the adviser passes the Gold Standard test, and is therefore truly conflict-free.
 Here’s how:

 - Start by going to the financial adviser’s website: it should be pretty clear whether they’re owned by a bank, insurance company or fund manager.
 If you see any of their logos it’s usually an indication.
 If they pass this step (or, at least it’s not yet a fail), go to step two.